DoNOF/DoNOF-Documentation/docs/Installation.md

 # Download and Installation

-**Requisites.** You need a FORTRAN compiler, either gfortran or ifort.
+**Requisites.** You need a FORTRAN compiler (currently gfortran).
 Optionally, you may want to install OpenMPI for parallel execution.

 0. Install ![libcint](https://github.com/sunqm/libcint).
 The following instructions are provided as example.
 ~~~ bash